nishisheth/item-catalog/README.md

 ## How to run an application
 Download the project zip file to you computer and unzip the file  or clone this repository to your desktop.

-Navigate to the project directory and then enter the `vagrant` directory.
+Navigate to the project directory.

 ### Bringing the VM up
 Bring up the VM with the following command: